michaelgruenstaeudl/BioinformaticsCourse_Fall2025/README.md

 # Course: Introduction to Bioinformatics

-Coding exercises from the introductory bioinformatics course taught by Michael Gruenstaeudl Taught in **Fall Semester 2023** and **Fall Semester 2025**
+Coding exercises from the introductory bioinformatics course taught by Michael Gruenstaeudl in **fall semester 2023** and **fall semester 2025**

 ---